-Sitting in a Venetian office watching an elderly Italian couple attend their pot plants, I type into my laptop.
-Same tabs, same websites and streamed songs as before.
-No one understands why I am here.
-Sleep has become a luxury and I am staying in a bog ugly hotel until early November.
+Sitting in my new Venetian office, I watch an elderly Italian couple attend their pot plants.
+No one understands why I have moved here from London.
+I am currently staying in a bog ugly hotel until early November and sleep has become a luxury.

-On boycotting the only affordable stable in Venice, I am witnessing my body metamorphosis into something leaner.
-Many evenings I have gone to bed hungry and longing for breakfast.
+On boycotting takeaway pizza, I am witnessing my body metamorphosis into a leaner machine than before.
+Many evenings I have gone to bed hungry and longing for a continental breakfast.

 Come nightfall I go running along the quayside and this only accentuates my physical condition.
 Streaming past the tourist starlings at St Marks Square, I skip over ornate bridges and race passenger boats and cruise liners.
 It feels easier and necessary to run longer and harder over here.